 Yes, it’s all real, and most Canadians remain blissfully unaware of such threats.
 They can’t even begin to fathom that the dishes sitting in their sink and the dirt on their floor could be enough cause to lose their babies, and in some cases, for good.

-The effects of life under constant judgement and threat has numerous consequences; the falls into addictions, the escalating abuses in homes, the needs for mental healthcare and on and on and on.
+Most can’t grasp the depth of Indian Act-induced poverty, and the effects of life under constant judgement and duress and the numerous consequences; the falls into addictions, the escalating abuses in homes, the needs for mental healthcare and on and on and on.

 A messy house still terrifies my 75 yr. old aunt.
 She became OCD about it to this day.
 My 75 yr. old mom has learned to relax about it – a little, finally.
 Me?
 Years of counseling to work out those terrors and I’m now a certified horrible housekeeper – and I don’t give a damn.
 Of course, my child is now 16; we are reasonably safe.